 Oligodendrogliomas and oligoastrocytomas are diagnosed through a neurological examination followed by a computed tomography (CT) or magnetic resonance imaging (MRI) scan of the brain.
 MRI scans are usually performed with contrast dye to help identify the tumor’s size, location and type.

 An exact diagnosis can only be confirmed following a stereotactic biopsy or surgical removal of the tumor.
 Tissue analysis by a neuropathologist defines the diagnosis and genetic profile of the tumor.

 Surgery to remove the tumor is typically the initial treatment.
 We use the latest techniques to make craniotomy (surgical opening of the skull) as safe and effective as possible.
 Techniques include:

-Alternatively, a biopsy could be performed in patients with medical conditions that don’t allow for surgery – or when there are concerns about the location of the tumor.
+Alternatively, laser interstitial thermal therapy (LITT) may be used as a minimally invasive surgical alternative to open craniotomy.
+Or, a biopsy could be performed in patients with medical conditions that don't allow for surgery – or when there are concerns about the location of the tumor.

 Some low-grade oligodendrogliomas and oligoastrocytomas that were removed can be closely observed through a series of follow-up MRI scans.
 Higher-grade tumors and those that were partially removed during surgery may require follow-up radiation, chemotherapy or both.

 Our team will complete a diagnosis and molecular profile of each tumor, which is individually reviewed by our multidisciplinary tumor board.
 Together, our experts recommend the best personalized and targeted treatment options.
 They consider the exact tumor type and grade, how much of it was removed during surgery and insights from our genetic and molecular analysis.
 Treatments could include: